tasmota/docs/docs/Lights.md

 The curve used: orange=ideal, blue=tasmota.

->[!TIP] **How do I know if I have hardware gamma correction?**<br>
+!!! question "How do I know if I have hardware gamma correction?"
->If you find your light very dark even with `Dimmer 40`, then you have probably hardware gamma correction.
+    If you find your light very dark even with `Dimmer 40`, then you have probably hardware gamma correction.
 Solution: `LedTable 0`.

+!!! quote ""
-!> Internally Tasmota uses 10 bits resolution PWM to get smoother levels at low brightness.
+    Internally Tasmota uses 10 bits resolution PWM to get smoother levels at low brightness.

 ### White Blend Mode